rolandtoth/FilterBox/README.md

 - attribute name only: get value from the item itself (on `tr` elements in this example)
 - selector with attribute: values will be gathered from the items's descendants (on `td` elements that has `data-email` attributes here)

+Note that when an extra filter attribute is matched, highlighting may not available as there's no visible HTML element to use.

 ### suffix